City Council of Barcelona

 The City Council of Barcelona (Catalan: Ajuntament de Barcelona; Spanish: Ayuntamiento de Barcelona) is the top-tier administrative and governing body of the municipality of Barcelona, Catalonia, Spain.
-In terms of political structure, it consists of the invested Mayor of Barcelona, currently Ada Colau, the Government Commission, and an elected 41-member deliberative Plenary (Consell Municipal) with scrutiny powers.
+In terms of political structure, it consists of the invested Mayor of Barcelona, currently Jaume Collboni, the Government Commission, and an elected 41-member deliberative Plenary (Consell Municipal) with scrutiny powers.

 Mayor

 The Mayor is elected by the members of the plenary among its members the day the new municipal corporation is formed after the local election.
 The officeholder has a mandate for the 4-year duration of the elected body.
 If the Mayor leaves office ahead of time a new voting may take place among the plenary members in order to invest a new mayor (meanwhile, another local councillor, conventionally the first deputy mayor, may act as acting Mayor).
-Since 13 June 2015 the Mayor is Ada Colau.
+Since 17 June 2023 the Mayor is Jaume Collboni.
 The opening session in which the Mayor is invested is traditionally held at the Saló de Cent.